drumnkyle/KSCardView/readme.md

 **Tested with iOS 6.1 and iOS 7.**

 ## How To Get Started

+### CocoaPods
+I’ve recently added [KSCardView](https://github.com/CocoaPods/Specs/tree/master/KSCardView) to the [CocoaPods](https://github.com/CocoaPods/CocoaPods) package manager repo.

+CocoaPods is a tool for managing dependencies for OSX and iOS Xcode projects and provides a central repository for iOS/OSX libraries.
+This makes adding libraries to a project and updating them extremely easy and it will help users to resolve dependencies of the libraries they use.

 - [Download KSCardView](https://github.com/drumnkyle/KSCardView/archive/master.zip) and try out the included `KSCardViewDemo` app.
 It is made for iPhone but will run on iPad as well.
 - Read this **README**.
 - Read through and run `KSCardViewDemo`, included in the source code.
 - To use in your own application:
 	- Add `KSCardView.h` and `KSCardView.m` to your project.
+	- Or install the CocoaPod into your project.

 ___